overshard/isaacbythewood.com/content/2012-06-14-getting-started-with-pelican-on-github.md

-Title: Getting Started With Pelican On GitHub
+Title: Getting started with Pelican on GitHub.
 Category: How-to

 Pelican is a static site generator built on Python, here's a simple how-to on